-Classes at the Horn Farm Center are taught by Horn Farm Center’s education staff as well as many regional guest instructors.
+Classes at the Horn Farm Center are taught by in-house staff as well as regional guest instructors.
 We thank our partner organizations and guest instructors for sharing their expertise and unique perspectives with the Horn Farm community.
-If you are interested in teaching classes at the Horn Farm Center, please contact firstname.lastname@example.org.

 Foraging is the act of finding and gathering wild foods.
 By engaging in this age-old practice, we can provide ourselves with healthy and abundant food and medicine, become more self-reliant, and connect on a much deeper level to the landscape in which we live.

 We believe that connecting with nature is the key to a regenerative future.
-Horn Farm Center’s Primitive Skills Classes are designed to immerse students in the natural world and reconnect them with their sense of place.
+The Horn Farm Center’s land-based skills classes are designed to immerse students in the natural world and reconnect them with their sense of place.

 Students gain hands-on experience with basic, pre-industrial, woodland-style survival skills/bushcraft.

 Classes include gathering wild foods and medicine, building debris-huts, animal tracking, fire-making techniques such as hand-drill and bow drill, making basic hunting implements such as a survival bow and simple traps, and much more!